aljhn/neural_style_transfer/README.md

 The transformation network is trained by using the same set of loss functions as the original version.
 The pretrained VGG16 network is chosen for generating the features.
 The optimization is now done with Adam with the parameters of the transformation network as the target instead of the generated image directly.

-The unlabeled COCO dataset is used for training the network.
+The unlabeled MSCOCO dataset is used for training the network.
 The images in the dataset are used as content images, while the style image is chosen per model.
 This means that a separate transformation network must be trained for each style image, but with the advantage that the transformation network can be applied to any image instantly instead of solving an optimization problem each time.